 - Why don't their bodies break down from lack of proper nutrition?
 I realize that zombies look pretty bad as it is, but still.
 Humans are omnivores.
 We depend on plants for fibers, sugars, vitamins, and other things that animal protein just can't give us.
 But in most movies and TV shows, zombies are 100% carnivorous.
 How well can an undead human body possibly function?
 Here's just one example: without vitamin C, scurvy would eventually set in.
 This would be devastating for a zombie because its teeth and fingernails would eventually fall out, rendering it fairly harmless.
 And that's just the tip of the iceberg.
 Also, I presume that zombies obtain all their water from human flesh, but one would have to eat a lot of people to get the recommended daily amount of water.
 In other words, even a reasonably well-fed zombie would be severely dehydrated, malnourished, and weakened.
 Which leads me to the next question...

 - How do zombies get to be so strong?
 Your average human being isn't that physically powerful.
 I mean, could you tear another person to pieces with only your bare hands and teeth?
-It would take a ton of work, even if you were a psychopathic cannibal and could deal with the gruesomeness.
-Considering that an undead human body would naturally be much weaker and more uncoordinated than a living human body - and factoring in that scurvy thing, among other issues - it doesn't add up that a zombie's teeth and jaw would suddenly have shark-like strength, or that its brittle fingers and torn-up fingernails could rip a grown man limb from limb.
+It would take a ton of work, even if you were a psychopathic cannibal and could handle the gruesomeness.
+Considering that an undead human body would naturally be much weaker and more uncoordinated than a living one – and factoring in that scurvy thing – it doesn't add up that a zombie's jaw would have sharklike strength, or that its brittle fingers and mangled fingernails could rip a grown man limb from limb.
 Although I will say that this weakened state at least provides a reason why so many people could get bitten by a zombie then run away before being killed and eaten: because it would take most zombies quite a while to chew through your skin and cause enough blood loss for you to pass out and become more docile prey.
-And what are you doing in the meantime?
+But what are you doing in the meantime?
 Obviously not just standing there, letting it happen.